What are New Zealand’s EV Targets?

 Revise the Clean Car Importer Standard

 The most ironic ‘reduction plan’ is revisions to the Clean Car Importer Standard.
-The new revisions (enacted in 2024) reduce emission targets, leading to more emissions.
+The new revisions (enacted in 2024) reduce emission targets for commercial vehicles, leading to more emissions.

 This is confirmed by the ERP: